clareliguori/recipes/_posts/0000-00-00-pineapple-jalapeno-jelly.md

   directions_markdown: |-
     Make the spicy pineapple juice:
     1. Strain the pineapple juice through 4 layers of cheesecloth.
     1. Add the sliced jalapenos (including the seeds) into the juice.
 Let sit for 2 minutes, then strain through a sieve. _Note:_ This will give just a hint of spicy jalapeno flavor to the jelly.
+The juice may taste spicy at this point, but the added sugar later mellows out the flavor quite a bit.
 If you want a spicier jelly, let the jalapenos sit in the juice for longer.
     1. Filter the juice mixture through 1 coffee filter.
     1. Measure out 3 1/2 cups of filtered juice.